jamesliudotcc/fox-and-geese/README.md

 I chose not to have sounds.
 As it turns out, foxes sound like screeching seaguls?
 And George Clooney's voice as a fox ("VaaF") is subject to copyright.
 Geese sounds are also not cute.

+## Typescript

+Refactoring is much easier using Typescript.
+For example, I wanted to add a new property to the messageToUpdate function, so I added it to the type declaration and to the object at one point in the code.
+The compiler hunted down all the other instances so I could be sure to pass on sensible values at each point in the program.
+This is as they say in the podcasts about strong type systems: you refactor by making changes and chasing down all of the compiler errors.

 This is the source of the cute foxk, geese, and grass SVGs:

 http://thecraftchop.com/entries/svg/fox